tum-vision/online_photometric_calibration/README.md

 sudo add-apt-repository ppa:george-edison55/cmake-3.x
 ```

-Now continue to install depedencies like for Ubuntu 16.04.
+Now continue to install dependencies like for Ubuntu 16.04.

 #### Ubuntu 16.04